ytldsimage/ouster_example/README.md

 * [ouster_viz/](ouster_viz/README.md) contains a visualizer for the Ouster sensor
 * [ouster_ros/](ouster_ros/README.md) contains example ROS nodes for publishing point cloud messages
 * [cartographer_ros/](cartographer_ros/) contains example Cartographer ROS configuration files for doing SLAM with an Ouster sensor
+* **NOTE:** Please ignore the CMakeSettings.json files as they are specific to windows

 ## Sample Data
 * Sample sensor output usable with the provided ROS code is available